Selection Improvements on the Parallel Iterative Algorithm for Stable Matching: Results

 \section{Results}

 We have implemented the complete PII-RMD algorithm, along with Right-Minimum Selection, Dynamic Selection, and the original PII algorithm for comparison.
-For each algorithm, we tested for convergence and speed using both randomized initialization and Gale-Shapley Initialization. \\ \\ In each trial, we create randomized preference lists, done by generating a random permutation of n preference lists of length n, and run each of the different algorithms with each initialization method on the created preference structure.
-In Figure III, we computed the success rate of each algorithm in finding a stable matching within 5n iterations where n ranges from 10 to 100, running 1 million trials for each algorithm variant and preprocessing method.
-In Figure IV, we computed the number of iterations each algorithm required to find a stable matching at n = 100, varying the number of iterations from 0.5n to 5n and running 100,000 total trials for each algorithm variant and preprocessing method. \\ \\ When examined separately, Right-Minimum Selection succeeds in over 99\% of cases where the PII algorithm fails to find a stable matching.
-Furthermore, Right-Minimum Selection does not see a performance decrease as n grows.
-Cases where Right-Minimum Selection alone fails to find a stable matching still terminate, and the final matching has always been observed to contain very few unstable pairs.
-Dynamic Selection and Cycle Detection both force pairs from a single stable matching to be chosen when the algorithm is cycling between pairs from multiple separate matchings.
+For each algorithm, we tested for convergence and speed using both randomized initialization and Smart Initialization. \\ \\ In each trial, we create randomized preference lists, done by generating a random permutation of n preference lists of length n, and run each of the different algorithms with each initialization method on the created preference matrix.
+In \ref{fig:converge}, we computed the success rate of each algorithm in finding a stable matching within 5n iterations where n ranges from 10 to 100, running 1 million trials for each algorithm variant.
+In \ref{fig:speed}, we computed the number of iterations each algorithm required to find a stable matching at n = 100, varying the number of iterations from 0.5n to 5n and running 100,000 total trials for each algorithm variant. \\ \\ From \ref{fig:converge}, using Right-Minimum Selection instead of the original PII selection improves convergence at larger n from $86\%$ to over $99.9\%$.
+Furthermore, Right-Minimum Selection does not see a performance decrease as n grows in \ref{fig:converge}.
+When tested with limited trials ($1000$ trials for each value of n) for n ranging from 100 to 1000, Right-Minimum selection also saw no performance decrease at higher values of n.
+Cases where Right-Minimum Selection alone fails to find a stable matching still terminate as shown in section 3.1, and the final matching has always been observed to contain very few unstable pairs. \\ \\ Dynamic Selection and Cycle Detection both force pairs from a single stable matching to be chosen when the algorithm is cycling between pairs from multiple separate matchings.
 Comparing Dynamic Selection with the Cycle Detection data in \cite{white2013parallel}, both methods perform similarly in improving algorithm convergence rate.
-However, the cycle detection method does not begin until iteration 3n, causing a significant convergence runtime improvement when using Dynamic Selection over Cycle Detection.
-We saw no significant convergence or runtime changes in the PII-RMD algorithm between quick initialization and Gale-Shapley initialization.
-Using randomized initialization did not change convergence, but generally required slightly more iterations to converge. \\ \\ The PII-RMD algorithm converged within 5n iterations in all 3,300,000 trials across all tested values of n, and the iterations required for convergence were significantly reduced compared to previous PII algorithm iterations.
-Furthermore, the PII-RMD algorithm converged in all cases for random and quick initialization, removing the need for an $O(n \: log(n))$ runtime for preprocessing.
+However, the cycle detection method does not begin until iteration 3n, causing a significant convergence runtime improvement when using Dynamic Selection over Cycle Detection. \\ \\ For the same reason, the PII-RMD algorithm showed an improvement in convergence speed compared to the PII-SC algorithm (for example, the PII-RMD algorithm reaches $99.9\%$ convergence within 2.5n iterations with any initialization method, whereas the PII-SC algorithm with Smart Initialization requires 3.5n iterations to do the same).
+Overall, the PII-RMD algorithm converged in all cases for random, quick, and Smart initialization, with fastest convergence when using quick initialization \ref{fig:speed} removing the need for an expensive $O(n \: log(n))$ runtime for preprocessing. \\ \\ To assess the scalability of our PII-RMD algorithm with higher values of n, we have also tested the PII-RMD algorithm for n=100, 110, ..., 200.
+For each initialization method we ran 10,000 tests for each value of n, resulting in 330,000 total trials which fully converged, suggesting the PII-RMD algorithm does not see the same steep decline with increasing $n$ observed in the PII-SC algorithm even for $n \leq 100$ in \cite{white2013parallel}.
+These results support the scalability of the PII-RMD algorithm, achieving the original PII algorithm's purpose of an efficient in-practice stable matching algorithm on a reasonable number of processors. \\ \\ Overall, the PII-RMD algorithm is empirically fully convergent within 5n iterations in all 3,630,000 trials across all tested values of n, including testing at higher values of n compared to previous PII algorithm iterations.
+The runtime required for preprocessing and the number of iterations required for convergence were also reduced compared to previous PII algorithm iterations.